UtrechtUniversity/iswitch/README.md

 Use `iswitch edit` to open the current configuration in an editor.
 If a default editor has been defined in the EDITOR environment variable, that one is used.
 Otherwise vi/vim is used.

+Use `iswitch mv SOURCECONFIG DESTINATIONCONFIG` to move or rename a configuration.
+If you intend to move the current configuration or overwrite the current configuration, please switch to another config first.